zh1322114772/MandelBort-Set/README.md

 Move with WASD keys, zoom with z and shrink with x.

 # Ajust the performance
-by change #define THREAD to set running threads by remove #define USE_DOUBLE to use single-precision floating point.
+by change #define THREAD to set running threads.
+by remove #define USE_DOUBLE to use single-precision floating point.
 by add #define USE_AVX to use avx instruction set.

 # Screenshots
 ![Screenshot](screenshot0.bmp)